zenium-community/zenium/doc/managing-wallets.md

 ### 1.3 Unlocking the Wallet

-If the wallet is encrypted and the user tries any operation related to private keys, such as sending bitcoins, an error message will be displayed.
+If the wallet is encrypted and the user tries any operation related to private keys, such as sending zeniums, an error message will be displayed.

 ```
 $ zenium-cli -rpcwallet="wallet-01" sendtoaddress "tb1qw508d6qejxtdg4y5r3zarvary0c5xw7kxpjzsx" 0.01